 Many consider this market one of the best in southeast Michigan.
 Find a wide variety of fresh, locally produced fruits and veggies, as well as baked goods, eggs, dairy products, meats, herbs, bread and other goods.
 Be sure to catch the amazing flea market, too, packed with collectibles and antiques on Sundays.

-- Address: Downtown, South Ann Arbor Street half a block south of Michigan Avenue, downtown Saline (Saturday); Saline District Library, 555 N. Maple Road, Saline (Tuesdays)
+- Address: South Ann Arbor Street, half a block south of Michigan Avenue, downtown Saline (Saturday); Saline District Library, 555 N. Maple Road, Saline (Tuesdays)

 - Phone: 734-429-3518

 The Saturday growers-only market has provided fresh produce. eggs, coffee, plants and artisan crafts since 2000 – plus tips from master gardeners from Michigan State University.
 The Tuesday market, here since 2010, offers much of the same.
 Note: It also has a winter market 9 a.m.-1 p.m.
 Saturdays, Oct.
 17, 2015-April 30, 2016, located at Liberty School, 7265 Saline Ann Arbor Road, Saline.

 - Address: Packard Proving Grounds, 49965 Van Dyke Ave., Shelby Township